dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 ### The Future of HTML

 As I read through the documentation, it kept making me consider the question of how HTML should evolve.
-Browsers keeps gaining more and more functionality, to the point that they are becoming more like operating systems.
+Browsers keep gaining more and more functionality, to the point that they are becoming more like operating systems.
 There's even an experimental [API for connecting to Bluetooth devices](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).